matter123/mossy/docs/style.md

 file's `.text` section grow in size, if it does the header is considered to have code.

 ####rationale
-Separation of code including and non code including header files allows for the includer of the header to recognize that this file increases code size.
+> Separation of code including and non code including header files allows for the includer of the
+> header to recognize that this file increases code size, and compile time for the source file.

 ###Partial Include Headers
 If the header file is not meant for inclusion by arbitrary files and is instead meant for